nicolaischneider/obsidianRAGsody/README.md

 - "Show me my notes on productivity"

 ### 2. URL to Note
 Create markdown files from URLs.
-Files saved to `RAGsody_created/` folder.
+Files are saved to either the root or to optimal folders based on content similarity.
 - "Create a note from https://example.com about AI trends"
 - "Summarize this article: https://blog.example.com/post"